yahoo/FEL/README.md

 ####Creating a Quasi-succing entity features hash

-The datapack will contain two files: one with the per-entity counts and one with the entity to id mappin.
+The datapack will contain two files: one with the per-entity counts and one with the entity to id mapping.
 Then, you can hash it using:

 ```bash
 com.yahoo.semsearch.fastlinking.hash.QuasiSuccinctEntityHash -i <datapack_file> -e <entity2id_file> -o <output_file>